 A Label Rouge certified chicken from specially accredited farmers in the Landes region of France.
 Free range and corn fed.
 Excellent flavour, quite leggy and an attractive colour too thanks to the diet of corn.
 Succulent, great for pot roasting and roasting at a lower temperature.

 The name comes from the distinctive black legs – another free range, slow-growing, Label Rouge French chicken.
 They are a little leaner than the other types of French chicken so add a little butter to keep it moist.
 They have lots of flavour – again, slightly gamey – and are the chicken of choice for most Parisian brasseries.

 Neat little Barbarie ducklings which will serve 2-3 people.
 Full flavoured and gamey, comparatively lean but incredibly tender if given the right care and attention in the kitchen.
 Although they roast well, they’re absolutely superb pot-roasted.

 A small free range chicken, ideal for 1-2 people.

 Challans guinea fowl, French

-They’re a slow-growing breed which reach maturity at 91 days.
+These are a slow-growing breed.
 They graze and peck at on grain, grass and herbage, which you can really taste in the end result.
 Lots of flavour, but definitely recommend pot-roasting these as they’re quite lean.